akka/.github/CONTRIBUTING.md

 ### Scala style

-Akka uses [Scalariform](https://github.com/daniel-trinh/scalariform) to enforce some of the code style rules.
+Most Akka projects use [Scalafmt](https://scalameta.org/scalafmt/docs/installation.html) to enforce some of the code style rules.

+When IntelliJ detects the `.scalafmt.conf` and promts "Scalafmt configuration detected in this project" you should select "Continue using IntelliJ formatter" and instead install the [Scalafmt IntelliJ plugin](https://scalameta.org/scalafmt/docs/installation.html#intellij).
+Install the nightly plugin (until version 2.0.0 or later becomes stable) and enable "Format on save".

 ### Java style